DataDog/documentation/content/en/opentelemetry/compatibility.md

 When using Datadog and OpenTelemetry together, Datadog recommends the following best practices to ensure optimal performance and to avoid potential issues:

-- **Avoid Mixed Instrumentation**: Do not use both a Datadog SDK and a OpenTelemetry SDK to instrument the same application, as this leads to undefined behavior.
+- **Avoid Mixed Instrumentation**: Do not use both a Datadog SDK and an OpenTelemetry SDK to instrument the same application, as this leads to undefined behavior.
 - **Avoid Agent and Separate Collector on Same Host**: Do not run the Datadog Agent and a separate OpenTelemetry Collector on the same host, as this may cause issues.
 However, you can run Agents and Collectors on different hosts within the same fleet.

 ## Further reading